aidulcandra/wachan/README.md

     - `options.document` - A file to send as document.
 Supporting properties:
         - `options.mimetype` - Mimetype for this document/file
         - `options.fileName` - Filename for this document/file
+    - `options.buttons` - An array of buttons.
+Each one has these properties below.
+Note that if you use this, you must also use `options.text`, and optionally use `options.title` and `options.footer`.
+        - `id`: ID of the button
+        - `text`: Text to display

 <b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions inside a response function can make your bot send message twice.
 For example:
 ```js